Brighton High School (Colorado): Drama

-In 2008, students who were part of the International Thespian Society at Brighton High School were chosen to perform their act, "The Seussification of Romeo and Juliet," at the Colorado Thespian Conference and at the International Thespian Festival.
+In 2008, students who were part of the International Thespian Society at Brighton High School were chosen to perform their act, The Seussification of Romeo and Juliet, at the Colorado Thespian Conference and at the International Thespian Festival.

 In 2018 the department was nominated for Best Overall Production (among 7 other nominations) at the Bobby G awards for their rendition of Once on This Island.

+Controversies

+In 2024 a family decided to sue the 27J school district regarding concerns at one of their high schools (it is still not clear yet that it was Brighton High School in particular - this is still to be disclosed) for secretly advising their daughter to transition.
+The parents stated they had a right to be notified.
+It is claimed that the student approached counsellors at the school with depression and anxiety, noting a feeling of gender dysphoria - whereupon they encouraged her to begin using a non-female name and pronouns at school and referred her to mental health treatment through a state portal called 'iMatter', where a therapist discussed hormone therapy and a mastectomy.